Dogs Unknown

 Historic Babylon Trail and

 Little Purgatory Trail.
-This loop offers no shade from the blistering sun.
+This loop offers no shade from the blistering sun, but the sights are incredible.
 It is best to run the loop in a counter-clockwise direction because of the more gradual ascent on the Babylon Trail.
-At the start there is several excellent petroglyphs.

 Need to Know